Opening a US bank account can be a little tricky for expats who don’t have a Social Security Number, but it’s not impossible.

-Credit cards can be much more difficult to be approved for in the US, mostly because you likely don’t have a credit history in the country to back you up.
+Getting approval for a credit card can be much more difficult in the US, mostly because you likely don’t have a credit history in the country to back you up.

 So if it’s going to be more difficult, how do you go about it?

 No doubt you know the drill – you need a credit card to build your credit history, but without one, it’s almost impossible to do.

 There is a way to get a credit card though and it’s relatively pain-free, you just have to keep an eye on your spending for the first six months or so.

 Secured credit cards are issued to people with little or no credit history or those with bad credit.

 Secured credit cards generally work by getting a cash deposit from you and then using that as collateral in case you don’t pay your bill.
 This can be ideal in the early months of your time in the US.

 If you place a $500 deposit on your secured credit card, your ‘credit’ limit is equal to $500.
 To be clear, that money is held by the issuer so that if you don’t pay your bill somewhere down the line, they can use your deposit to cover themselves.
 That money does not automatically go towards covering your purchases, so it’s important not to rely on that amount.

 Once you’ve built up trust with the issuer, you’ll get your deposit back and if your credit rating is good enough, later on, they’ll offer you an unsecured credit card.

 WHAT IS AN UNSECURED CREDIT CARD?